moabukar/kubeflow-ml-eks/README.md

 ## Training using Kubeflow on EKS

-- Create infra using TF
+- Create EKS infra using TF
 - Prep data and send to S3
 - Auto serve S3 data using FSx for Lustre file-system
 - Launch training jobs using Helm